marktruong1/mVMS/README.md

 # Setup
 go to https://your-url/admin

-login with temp account admin with password Admin@2018
+login with temp account admin@example.com with password admin@2018

 Change, configure and customize your instance